brimstone/brimstone.github.io/events/2017/04/dockercon17.md

 - they want to integrate with k8s better

 Infinit
-- an aquisition at the end of 2016
+- an acquisition at the end of 2016
 - storage platform
 - a K/V store allowing for object store and popular storage API abstractions
 - closed source, for now